 upholds the brand's standard for adaptability while bucking the trend for bulk, and its sleek footprint helped it steal the Top Pick for Adventure Travel from its clunkier cousin, the Newport H2

 .
 The Clearwater is capable of taking up minimal space in your carry-on, and it provides near-full coverage, making it a versatile option for rugged terrain.
 The footbed manages to achieve a comfortable level of squish while still remaining supportive enough for all-day use.
 Our one gripe was the Clearwater's lack of heel adjustment, which made quick on and off and use with heavy socks difficult.
 But thanks to its comfort and coverage this product can handle almost anything, making it the ideal choice for days when you don't know what to expect.

-performs well in most areas, and its low weight makes it an easy pick for Best Buy.
-With a slim strap profile, this model is more minimalist than most, making it a stylish option that lacks some performance on rugged terrain.
-Although the thin straps caused discomfort for some testers, they allow you to get away with pairing the Enoki with a summer dress.
-A two-point adjustment system allows you to tighten this contender as needed when you're cruising the beach or trails, and the contoured sole provides the right amount of traction for short off-trail forays.
-If you're looking for a cheap option that can handle light-duty adventure, the Enoki is your best bet.
+was one of the highest scoring sandals in our tests and can be found for $50-80.
+It performed well across all of our tests and is relatively lightweight.
+Although the ankle straps caused discomfort for some testers, they still can handle almost any terrain and are one of the more stylish Teva options.
+A three-point adjustment system allows you to tighten as needed when you're cruising the beach or trails, and the contoured sole provides the right amount of traction for short off-trail forays.
+If you're looking for a value option that can handle light-duty adventure, the Tirra is your best bet.

 Chaco Z/Cloud 2

 : 1.44 lbs

 The Chaco Z/Cloud 2